Planning a trip to Brazil? Need some help with that? You’ve come to the right place.

 - Pocket WiFi – unfortunately, WiFi in Brazil is very slow, when available.
-If you need/want to stay connected, better rely on a reliable pocket WiFi such as Skyroam.
+If you need/want to stay connected, better rely on a reliable pocket WiFi such as Solis.

 - Water bottle with filter – while the tap water in most big cities is drinkable, it does have an unpleasant taste.
-So you may want to use a water bottle with a filter to help with that.
+So you may want to use a water bottle to help with that.